bert1111/FineTuned/README.md

 Just for clarity.
 I changed PyAudio for sounddevice and soundfile.
 The rest of the code hasn't changed.

+After that you can make a shortcut to run the app by right clicking on the desktop and selecting "New" => "Shortcut" and fill in the path to your main.py. ("C:\Path\to\FineTuned\main.py")

 ## Licenses
 ### Icons (modified)
 https://www.dreamstime.com/sun-pixel-icon-weather-vector-illustration-isolated-image180225058?fbclid=IwAR2ukLl71K9__W7nJP1yWC0GxJ2G5LfW36QD4TiruLhUTMkhqcFFABznOoI